lassidevs/helloer/README.md

 5. `cdk deploy`
    Your api gateway should now be deployed with the lambda functions integrated 🥳

+### Clean up

+When you're done, clean up by running `cdk destroy HelloerStack` to destroy the cloudformation stack and all associated resources. 🧹

 ## Useful commands

 - `npm run build` compile typescript to js.
 (AWS cli builds for us, this is not necessary for deploying the cdk stack.
 See dist/README.md for info)